cimcgmes/cgmes-modeling-shacl/README.md

 ```
-For more detailed explanation about this topic do not hesitate contact us: cimcgmes@gmail.com
+For more detailed explanation about this topic do not hesitate to contact us: cimcgmes@gmail.com
 ```